-Whereas the newly inserted explanation in S. No. 526A of Exemption Notification allows an importer of EV in 'knocked down kit' to avail concessional rate of duty even if one or more of parts the components, or sub-assemblies required for assembling a complete vehicle are not imported in the knocked down kit, but such kit must be classifiable under CTH 8703 as per the General Rules of Interpretation.
+At this juncture, it is necessary to understand Whereas the newly inserted explanation in S. 2 "Explanation.- For the purposes of this exemption, " Completely Knocked Down" unit means a unit having all the necessary components, parts or sub-assemblies for assembling a complete importer of EV in 'knocked down kit' to avail concessional rate of duty even if one or more of parts the components, or sub-assemblies required for assembling a complete vehicle are not imported in the knocked down kit, but such kit must be classifiable under CTH 8703 as per the General Rules of Interpretation.
 However, no such explanation has been in inserted at S. No. 526 for ICE vehicles imported in 'CKD kit'.
 Thus, a clarification on the scope and essentials of 'semi-knocked down kit' and 'completely knocked down kit' would bring certainty in the minds of importers.